QuTech-Delft/imsep/docs/dependencies/index.md

     After sending an email to the imaginary friend, a list with the dependencies is given.
 It mentions "Numpy", but it doesn't say which version, and that it needs at least Python `3.10`.
 It doesn't say if it will run on the latest version.
-Getting the script to run is far easier, but it runs into an error saying "'out' argument in 'maximum' is deprecated".
+Getting the script to run is far easier, but it runs into an error saying "the 'out' argument in 'maximum' is deprecated".

 The second level gives the required dependencies, but doesn't say anything about the versions.
 Depending on the maturity level of the project, this might be sufficient, but could lead to a mismatch in the version used in development, and the one the user installs.